-- During the spring and early summer water new sod twice a day for an hour at a time for the first 7 to 10 days and continue with 1'' per week throughout the rest of the summer.
+During the spring and early summer water new sod twice a day for at least 30 mins at a time for the first 7 to 10 days and continue with 1'' per week throughout the rest of the summer.

-- During peak summer hours when temperatures reach 80 degrees+ new sod needs to be watered at least three times a day to keep it moist enough.
-Ideal times are 7am, 1pm and 4pm.
+During peak summer hours when temperatures reach 80 degrees+ new sod needs to be watered at least two times a day to keep it moist enough.
+Ideal times are between 10 am and 5 pm.
 THIS IS A MUST!
 The sod should start rooting down in 4 or 5 days

 During the summer months we suggest you apply a fungicide to your newly installed turf in order to prevent brown patch disease.